GRAAL-Research/poutyne/docs/source/examples/semantic_segmentation.rst

 .. image:: /_static/img/semantic_segmentation/voc_segment_batch_gt.png

-It is worth mentioning that, as we have approached the segmentation task as an image translation problem, we took advantage of MSELoss for the training.
-Moreover, we believe that using the Unet, with a pre-trained encoder, would help the network converge sooner and better, since a pre-trained CNN (trained on the Imagenet dataset), is already familiar with some of the object classes, and also some low-level image features (such as edge, texture, etc).
+It is worth mentioning that, as we have approached the segmentation task as an image translation problem, we take advantage of MSELoss for the training.
+Moreover, we believe that using the U-Net with a pre-trained encoder would help the network converge sooner and better since a pre-trained CNN (trained on the ImageNet dataset) is already familiar with some of the object classes and also some low-level image features (such as edge, texture, etc).

 .. code-block:: python